Periodontal Therapy in Kirkland, WA

 Preventing Gum Disease

-- Floss your teeth once daily, in the evening.
+- Floss your teeth daily, preferably after dinner

 Detecting Gum Disease